About Brian Conners, Ed.S., BCBA

 list of sELECTED PUBLICATIONS

-- Conners, B., & Capell, S. (Book in preparation).
+- Conners, B., & Capell, S. (In press).
 Multiculturalism and diversity in Applied Behavior Analysis: Bridging theory and application.
 Under contract with Routledge/Taylor & Francis.

 - Conners, B., Johnson, A., Duarte, J., Murriky, R., & Marks, K. (2019).
 Future directions of training and fieldwork of diversity issues in Applied Behavior Analysis.
 Behavior Analysis in Practice [online first]. https://doi.org/10.1007/s40617-019-00349-2